A QUESTION OF LIFE, RELIGION,

 Q. How has science contributed to this New Age vision?

 A. In many ways.
 But please do not think that science is the property of the occult.
 Strictly speaking, science belongs to neither.
-Science is simply an empirical way of analyzing the universe.
+Science is simply an empirical way of analysing the universe.
 It should be, though rarely is, non-philosophical.

 Q. What do you mean?